sourav-mazumder/Zeppelin-With-R/README.md

 In addition, the Zeppelin Context allows you to move variables from one interpreter to another.

-You can `put` a variable from one language, by name, and `get` it from another language.
+The Zeppelin Context is a dictionary of variables shared by multiple Zeppelin interpreters.
+You can `put()` a variable into the context from one language, and `get()` it using another language.

 In the R Interpreter, the Zeppelin context can be called with `.z.put(name, object)` and `.z.get(name)`.